Fan drawing by user Gaugex from Deviant Art.

 The aliens in Doctor Who however are the most over the top creatures you can imagine.
 Look at the Daleks, the main monsters in Doctor Who.

 The Daleks are slimy little mutants, housed in ridiculous looking robots, with electronic, screaming voices.
 They want to kill every single other life form in the entire universe as they were conditioned to by the deranged scientist Davros.
 They are utterly devoid of any compassion, pity, or remorse and will gun people down in cold blood without a seconds thought.

 Similarly look at the Cybermen compared to the Borg.
 Though both are similar ideas, (cybernetic races who convert organic life forms into members of their own kind.)
 The Cybermen are somewhat more cartoony in that they have no physical human features left and are just gigantic, towering robots.

 Similarly the TARDIS is also far more over the top than say the USS Enterprise or the Millennium Falcon.
 It has a surrealist twist to it the way its bigger on the inside than the outside.

 Even the Doctor himself is also something of super hero.
-His intelligence is far beyond that of almost any other character you can name, even other super geniuses like Sherlock Holmes, Batman, Reed Richards etc.
+His intelligence is far beyond that of almost any other character you can name.

 The Doctor is someone who can speak over 1 billion languages, can rewire the most complex alien equipment in seconds, and can pilot a machine that is beyond even the most intelligent person’s comprehension.